 BS EN/IEC 62056-21 Electricity metering.
 Data exchange for meter reading, tariff and load control.
 Direct local data exchange

 DEFINITIONS AND INTERPRETATIONS

+Save as otherwise expressly provided herein, words and expressions used in this Code of Practice shall have the meanings attributed to them in the Code and are included for the purpose of clarification.

+Note: * indicates definitions in the Code.

+Note: † indicates definitions which supplement or complement those in the Code.

+Note: ‡ indicates definitions specific to this Code of Practice

-Active Energy
+Active Energy *

 Active Energy means the electrical energy produced, flowing or supplied by an electrical circuit during a time interval, and being the integral with respect to time of the instantaneous Active Power, measured in units of watt-hours or standard multiples thereof.

-Active Power
+Active Power *

 Active Power means the product of voltage and the in-phase component of alternating current measured in units of watts and standard multiples thereof, that is:-